Modern Foreign Languages

 In Year 7 and 8 the topics range from 'My Family' in year 7 which tests the pupils ability at describing different people, to 'My holidays' in year 8 which exercises pupils ability in using different tenses.

 Year 9, 10 and 11 (GCSE course)

 At the end of Year 8 pupils can opt to study Spanish at GCSE.
 All lessons are taught by specialist teachers.
-All pupils have at least two hours a week and many have three.
+All pupils have have three hours a week of Spanish, with year 11 have an extra lesson after school on a Thursday.
 Our groups are smaller than average and we work with trainee teachers and Spanish-speaking volunteers to give the pupils as much exposure to and practice of the Spanish language as possible.
 All students follow the Edexcel syllabus and complete a Q&A booklet during Year 10 which helps them to prepare for both the speaking and writing exams.
 They cover topics such as modern media and film, applying for jobs and holiday plans.

 The GCSE courses are all assessed using the following criteria: 25% reading exam, 25% speaking exam, 25% listening exam and 25% writing exam.
 These exams all take place in April - June of Year 11.